 Newcastle recommends that students budget approximately £993 per month to cover your living expenses.
 For more detail, consult Newcastle's website.

 Also, remember to include things like visas, insurance, vaccinations etc in your budget planning.

 Did you know that you can take your UCalgary funding with you on exchange?
 Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.

 Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
 Students may only receive these awards once.
 Please see the funding page, linked below, for more information.

 Exchange students can choose to live in catered and self-catered accommodation.
 To learn more about which option is best for you, click here.
 University Accommodation is not guaranteed for exchange students, however, Newcastle will provide help and advice for students looking for off-campus accommodation.

 Student Tips: "I lived in Park Terrace.
 The rooms are nice with their own bathrooms.
 It is about a 5-minute walk from the campus and library.
 It was about 15 minutes from the centre of town and grocery stores.
 Furniture, bedding (at an extra cost), pots/pans, individual plates and cutlery, and wireless internet were provided.
 There was a laundry room located downstairs that cost £1.10 per wash and dry.
 The building was new and clean, and a kitchen was available in each flat to cook our own food."

 Students traveling on passports from countries that don't have English as a first language must prove their English proficiency.
-For more information about Newcastle's requirements click here.
+For more information about Newcastle's language requirements click here.

 What supports or services are available at Newcastle?